-A party intending to offer a record into evidence under this paragraph must provide written notice of that intention to all adverse parties, and must make the record and declaration available for inspection sufficiently in advance of their offer into evidence to provide an adverse party with a fair opportunity to challenge them.
+A party intending to offer a record into evidence under this paragraph must provide written notice of that intention to all adverse parties, and must make the record and

 Rule 903.
 Subscribing Witness' Testimony Unnecessary.

 AThe testimony of a subscribing witness's testimony is not necessary to authenticate a writing only ifunless required by the laws of the jurisdiction thatwhose laws governs itsthe validity of the writing.